 For members to undertake research away from their normal working life.

 Established in 2014, this award from Dance Ireland and Tyrone Guthrie Centre is an opportunity for a Dance Ireland member to spend time away from their normal working day to focus on the development of a new performance work, either alone or in collaboration.

 In addition to full-board and accommodation for up to 3 people, the award covers access to the dance studio at Annaghmakerrig and a small fund to cover expenses.
 A produced work is not expected as a result of this time, instead, we expect the artist to have made a journey of discovery about themselves as a dance maker.

-Submissions are made in response to an Open Call, which are reviewed by a panel comprising a representative from Dance Ireland and Tyrone Guthrie Centre.
+All applications are reviewed by a panel comprising a representative from Dance Ireland and Tyrone Guthrie Centre.

 2019 Recipient - Siobhan Ni Dhuinnin